gigamono/standards/README.md

 ### Simplifying Extensions

 I'm simplifying extensions by making them have runnable logic.
 This should make it easier to create a flexible API.
 Also it allows extensions to make decisions at runtime about the final look of something.

 - Specification
     - Static parts
         - The type(s) of plugin (it restricts what APIs the plugin can use)
         - Theming, Templating and Extension UI _can_ be specified statically
     - Dynamic parts
         - Frontend logic
         - Backemd logic

 - Permission-based Runtime
     - Scope (Workspace, Project, etc.)
     - Granular (Tables, etc.)

 - API Access
     - User's Projects
     - Theming
     - Templating
-    - Extension UI
+    - Extension UI (Could be based on Board)
         - Page
         - Modal